mobify/meowbify/README.md

 The Mobify Team:

  - @fractaltheory who christened it "Meowbify"
- - @kpeatt who butched^Hbeautifully altered Mobify's logo in to a Cat
+ - @kpeatt who butchered^Hbeautifully altered Mobify's logo in to a Cat
  - @shawnjan8 who squatted the domain
  - @rrjamie who wasted several afternoons of time to write it
  - @mobify whose time and money @rrjamie was wasting